ajruben/portfolio/.devcontainer/README.md

 ### 🛠️ Development Tools
 - Node.js 18 (Alpine Linux)
 - npm with global dev packages
-- Git and GitHub CLI
+- Git (GitHub CLI can be added if needed)
 - Zsh with Oh My Zsh
 - Python 3 and build tools